SQL injection cheat sheet

 Bulk insert from a file (S)

 Inserting the content of a file into a table lets you browse local files when you only have database access.
-For example, in IIS6 only, if you don’t know the internal path of a web application, you can read the IIS metabase file at %systemroot%\system32\inetsrv\MetaBase.xml, load it into a table, and then search in it to identify the application path.
+If you are dealing with a particularly old version of IIS (up to and including IIS6), if you don’t know the internal path of a web application, you can read the IIS metabase file at %systemroot%\system32\inetsrv\MetaBase.xml, load it into a table, and then search in it to identify the application path.

 To browse the content of a file, you can use: